 Executives were eligible to participate in the Company's Pension Plan until December 31, 2007, the effective date of the plan's "freeze."
 None of the Named Executive Officers was eligible for normal retirement, and none of the Named Executive Officers accrued service under the Pension Plan beyond December 31, 2007, the effective date of that plan's "freeze" by the Company.
 Pension benefits are described under "PENSION PLANS" below.
-In addition to the pension benefits described below, when a retirement-eligible employee terminates employment, his or her options awarded under the 1998 Stock Incentive Plan expire 90 days after termination.
 Under the 2007 Stock Incentive Plan, vested options awarded to the Named Executive Officers are exercisable in the case of retirement within the greater of: 30 days, or one-fourth of the length of time elapsed since the options first vested to the date of retirement.
-Under both plans, in no case can options be exercised beyond the expiration date of the award.
+In no case can options be exercised beyond the expiration date of the award.
+Subject to the terms of the award agreement, performance-based restricted stock unit awards that have met the performance-based trigger will become issuable in the event of retirement.
+Retention awards will be forfeited in the event of retirement before their vesting date.